DiscipleTools/Documentation/hosting/wpengine-hosting.md

 See [single or multisite](https://developers.disciple.tools/hosting/single-or-multisite) for more information.

+Any plan is good for the single site.
+For multisite you need to start with a plan that supports the "WordPress Multisite available for purchase" option.
+Currently starting at the "MANAGED HOSTING PROFESSIONAL" plan.

 To use multisite you'll need to first purchase the "Wordpress Multisite" Add-on from Billing &gt; Purchase Add-ons \([https://my.wpengine.com/modify\_plan](https://my.wpengine.com/modify_plan)\).
 It will cost ~$200 \(one time expense\).

 You now have a WordPress instance at \[instance\_name\].wpengine.com